**Alt text:** A woman in a gray sweater is smiling at her laptop while working at a wooden table with a cup and a notebook nearby.

 Innovative Journalism: Beyond Clickbait Headlines

-Although clickbait might spike traffic temporarily, they don’t develop a loyal readership.
+While clickbait might spike traffic temporarily, they don’t grow a loyal readership.
 News outlets seek writers capable of thinking outside the box—a box seemingly as confined as a San Francisco studio apartment.
-They’re after stories that strike a chord, grab, and make readers muse, “I didn’t know I needed to know this, but now I can’t live without it.”
+They’re after stories that resonate, captivate, and make readers muse, “I didn’t know I needed to know this, but now I can’t live without it.”

 Eleven Questions: Unearthing Your Inner Journalist